Philippines Blog

 Casa Arrieta Hostel10/10 for value and the accommodation!
 This was a great find located in Dumaguete town on Negros.
 Super clean and modern it felt more like a hotel than a hostel.
 This place is perfect if you need a night to stay somewhere before you catch a ferry to Siquijor.

-At check in we were given all the local information we needed along with recommendations and maps to explore the university town of Dumaguete.
-Also our hosts gave us a slice of Dumeguete’s famous ice cream cake which went down a treat!
+At check-in, we were given all the local information we needed along with recommendations and maps to explore the university town of Dumaguete.
+Also, our hosts gave us a slice of Dumeguete’s famous ice cream cake which went down a treat!
 For dinner or lunch try Lord Byrons Backrib’s just across the street.

 Manila